mlcommons/inference/language/llama2-70b/README.md

                 --output-log-dir server-logs
 ```

 The ServerSUT was not tested for GPU runs.
-You can try setting `--device cuda:0`, but YMMV.

 ## Run Accuracy Benchmarks